Finding Supermassive Black Hole Binary Mergers in Pulsar Timing Array Data: Results

 \subsection{Simulated datasets with SMBHB Merger}

 We simulate a pulsar timing array consisting of 25 pulsars with 100-ns precision distributed uniformly across the sky.
-The observation spans over 13 years, from MJD 53004 to 58598, with 390 TOAs and observation gaps ranging from a few days to two weeks.
+The observation spans over 13 years, from MJD 53000 to 58600, with 390 TOAs and observation gaps ranging from a few days to two weeks.
 A large, well-distributed pulsar array improves sky localization of the source and enhances the response to the GW signal.
 A noise-free set of time-of-arrival (TOA) measurements is first generated and used as the baseline for constructing multiple datasets for testing signal recovery.

-We simulate three different datasets containing signal from individual SMBHB mergers with observer-frame chirp masses $\mathcal{M}_c = 10^8, 10^9, 10^{10}\,M_\odot$ at luminosity distances of 3, 20, and 100~Mpc, respectively.
-Each binary is assumed to be equal-mass SMBHB, circular and non-spinning.
-They are to be located at a polar and azimuthal angle of $(\theta,\phi)=(\pi/3,2\pi/3)$ radians, with a wave polarization of $0$~deg and an inclination of $90^\circ$, and a coalescence time MJD~57000.
+We simulate two different datasets containing signal from individual SMBHB mergers with observer-frame chirp masses $\mathcal{M}_c = 10^8$ and $10^{10}\,M_\odot$ at luminosity distances of 3 and 100~Mpc, respectively.
+Both binaries are assumed to be equal in mass, circular and non-spinning.
+They are located at a polar and azimuthal angle of $(\theta,\phi)=(\pi/3,2\pi/3)$ radians, with a wave polarization of $0$~deg and an inclination of $90^\circ$, and a coalescence time MJD~57000.
 The SMBHB merger model includes a continuous inspiral, which introduces quasi-sinusoidal features that can lead to degeneracies across parameters such as sky location, chirp mass, luminosity distance, and merger time.
 These combinations of degenerate parameters, in turn, can produce multiple local maxima in the likelihood.
 This situation is analogous to challenges encountered in continuous gravitational wave searches, where multimodal posteriors have been noted and addressed using specialized sampling algorithms~\citep{PetiteauBabak2013}.
 To address this multimodal likelihood surface, we use a parallel tempering Markov chain Monte Carlo (PTMCMC) sampler~\citep{EllisvanHaasteren2019}.

 In PTMCMC, multiple chains are run simultaneously at different temperatures, $T$ characterized by the inverse temperature parameter $\beta = 1/T$.
 The posterior distribution at a given temperature is

 where $\mathcal{L}(\delta t \mid \theta)$ is the likelihood and $\pi(\theta)$ is the prior.
 As $\beta$ goes from 0 to 1, we effectively move from the prior-only distribution ($\beta=0$) to the posterior ($\beta=1$). $\beta< 1$ flattens the posterior, reducing the relative heights of peaks and allowing chains to explore the parameter space more freely.
 This exchange between temperatures improves mixing and convergence.
 We use 20 geometrically spaced temperatures, which we find sufficient to recover posteriors robustly for signals with both oscillatory and memory components.